PrefectHQ/prefect/docs/ui/notifications.md

 Currently Prefect 2 supports sending notifications via:

 - Slack message to a channel
-- Microsoft Teams to a channel
+- Microsoft Teams message to a channel
 - Email (Prefect Cloud only)

 To configure a notification, go to the **Notifications** page and select **Create Notification** or the **+** button.